 The key is that you have to earn it and the good news is that search engines are wired to reward you for produce fresh, unique, relevant content that users love.
 So how do you do that?

 First, you have to have relevant, unique and valuable content on that topic on your website.
 You need to at least mention the topic in a way that adds value to a user seeking information on that topic, otherwise, why would anyone visit your website?

 The type of content that is most relevant depends on what the user is seeking.
-Let’s say you’re a local plumber and you want your website to reach users in your area.
+Let’s say you’re own a trades business, like local plumber, and you want your website to reach users in your area.

 A great way to test what kind of content is needed is to do a search for the keyword you want to rank for and check out the content that is currently ranking on the first page.

 2. Make Sure Search Engines Can Find Your Content